Ryan Spilborghs: Broadcasting

 On February 6, 2014, it was announced that Spilborghs had joined the Root Sports Rocky Mountain broadcasting team, where his primary role is sideline reporting during games; however he occasionally provides in booth color commentary.
 He is an analyst for Rockies pregame and postgame shows, as well as for other programs on the network.
 Spilborghs currently co-hosts (with CJ Nitkowski) the "Loud Outs" program that airs Saturdays on SiriusXM's MLB Network Radio.
+Spilborghs announced he was joining Apple TV for Friday night baseball coverage in February 2023.

 Personal life

 Spilborghs is of mixed descent, as his father is Belgian, and his mother is Guatemalan.
 On July 20, 2009, Ryan's wife gave birth to their daughter and first child, Kierra.
 Her middle name, Esperanza, was chosen after his mother, who died during spring training earlier in the year.